Automatic SBOMs with ko

 ...

 But wait, there’s more!
 SBOMs are not the only software supply chain best-practice making waves right now, there is also signing.
-This latest release does not YET incorporate verification or signing directly into ko, but it does add a feature that makes signing your ko-built images significantly easier: --image-refs
+This latest release does not YET incorporate verification or signing directly into ko, but it does add a feature that makes signing your ko-built images significantly easier: --image-refs.

-.
+With --image-refs=<file>, ko will enumerate all of the image digests it publishes into <file>.
 This can be used directly with cosign to sign your container images via:

 COSIGN_EXPERIMENTAL=true cosign sign $(cat <file>)